Improving Influencer Inclusivity

 INTRODUCTION

-Five and a half years ago, we set out to bring more transparency to the influencer marketing industry to answer two key questions:
+Six years ago, we set out to bring more transparency to the influencer marketing industry to answer two key questions:

 How well are Black+ creators represented in influencer marketing brand deals?